radius-project/radius/test/infra/README.md

-## Infrastructure for Radius test
+## Infrastructure for Radius tests

-This directory includes the infrastructure code to build test environment for Radius.
+This directory includes the infrastructure templates to deploy test environments for Radius.

 * [azure](./azure/): includes the bicep template for Radius test infrastructure on Azure.